flightstats/hub/README.md

 (currently, only `ttlDays`, `description` and `tags` can be updated).
 Each of these fields is optional.
 Attempting to change other fields will result in a 400 error.

+**V2 Note**:
+While PUT is shown here, the V1 PATCH to http://hub/channel/channelname is still supported.

 `PUT http://hub/channel/channelname`